jskherman/imprecv/README.md

 ## Usage

-`cv.typ` is intended to be used by importing `cv.typ` file from a "content" file ([`example.typ`](example.typ) as example).
-This content file is used to call the functions which apply document style & show CV components and load CV data from a YAML file ([`example.yml`](example.yml) as example).
-Inside the content file you can modify several style variables and even override existing function implementations to your heart's content.
+`cv.typ` is intended to be used by importing the `cv.typ` file from a "content" file (see [`example.typ`](example.typ) as an example).
+In this content file, call the functions which apply document styles, show CV components, and load CV data from a YAML file (see [`example.yml`](example.yml) as an example).
+Inside the content file you can modify several style variables and even override existing function implementations to your own needs and preferences.

 ### With [Typst CLI](https://github.com/typst/typst) (Recommended)